Getting started

 Here's what you'll get after you've finished this guide:

-A MySQL database instance on RDS, within the AWS free tier to help run in sane costs
+A instance on RDS, within the AWS free tier to help run in sane costs

-A Redis instance on Elasticache, within the AWS free tier
+A on Elasticache, within the AWS free tier

 A VPC and Internet Gateway to keep your database instances isolated and secure